-Here are some climate change insurance products you can add for extra coverage to consider adding to your home insurance policy.
+Here are some climate change insurance products you can add for extra coverage on your home insurance policy.

-- Flood: This is also known as overland water on some policies.
-It covers damage caused by bodies of water overflowing onto dry land.
+You can add “overland water" which covers damage caused by bodies of water overflowing onto dry land.
 If you live in a floodplain, this coverage may not be available to purchase.
-Over 200,00 homes were damaged in Hurricane Harvey and only 75% of those had insurance because they were not on a floodplain.
+For example, over 200,00 homes were damaged in Hurricane Harvey, and only 75% of those had flood insurance because they were not on a floodplain.
 You just don't know what could happen.

 Do you live in an earthquake zone?
 Earthquakes are often not included in standard policies.
 However, insurance would cover fire damage if an earthquake caused a fire.
-Adding earthquake insurance ensures against earthquake damage, and it may even cover you for additional living expenses if you can't live in your home and need a hotel, but it can depend on the provider.
+Adding earthquake insurance ensures against earthquake damage.
+It likely covers you for additional living expenses if you can't live in your home and need a hotel, but it can depend on the provider.

-In 2016, The Fort McMurray fire is said to be the costliest disaster in Canadian history at $3.6 billion in insured losses.
+In 2016, The Fort McMurray fire was the costliest disaster in Canadian history at $3.6 billion in insured losses.
 Three years earlier, the floods in Alberta cost $1.7 billion in insurable damages.
-The 2017 BC Wildfires is said to have cost a record-setting $563 million in damage and caused more than 39,000 people to evacuate their homes.
-This year, a devastating tornado in Ottawa and massive rains in Toronto show how climate change may affect insurance.
+The 2017 BC Wildfires cost a record-setting $563 million in damage and caused more than 39,000 people to evacuate their homes.

 Who pays for all these home insurance claims?

 Some insurers are taking note.
-Intact Insurance is supporting a University of Waterloo initiative to find ways to protect Canadians from extreme weather events.
-A recent survey from the institute revealed not many insurance companies are changing their policies or plans due to climate change, in spite of the evidence and the costs increases.
+Intact Insurance supports a University of Waterloo initiative to find ways to protect Canadians from extreme weather events.
+A recent survey revealed that not many insurance companies are changing their policies or plans due to climate change, despite the evidence and the costs increases.

-As the severe weather becomes more common and insurers pay out more claims, they will be forced to raise premiums which directly impacts the costs to Canadians.
+As severe weather becomes more common and insurers pay out more claims, they will raise premiums which directly impacts the costs to Canadians.

 The federal and provincial governments offer financial assistance for natural disasters.
-If response and recovery costs exceed what they could pay for on their own, Disaster Financial Assistance Association (DFAA) steps in to help.
+If response and recovery costs exceed what communities could pay for on their own, Disaster Financial Assistance Association (DFAA) steps in to help.

 There's also something called Reinsurance – which is insurance for insurance companies.
 It spreads the risk around the globe.
-For instance, if disaster strikes in Japan, insurance companies can reach out to their reinsurers, who are based in an unaffected part of the world, to make sure their coffers aren’t depleted.
+For instance, if disaster strikes in Japan, insurance companies can reach out to their reinsurers in an unaffected part of the world to ensure reserve funds are available.

 However, if we as a nation aren’t careful, if we don’t plan for the increase in natural disasters with better wildfire strategies, improved flood protection, and robust infrastructure to climate resiliency, insurance companies could raise premiums to unaffordable levels.